Institute was the vision of many people, designed to function as a free

 Health One and LifeSpan merge to form the HealthSpan Health Systems Corporation

 HealthSpan and Medica merge to become Allina Health System.
-PEI is the only specialty hospital in the Allina Health System
+Phillips Eye Institute is the only specialty hospital in the Allina Health System

 Phillips Eye Institute celebrates its 10th anniversary, recognizing a rich history of commitment to eye health care